Thank you for your interest in donating milk for our research! We are currently looking for participants for several different studies:

 Mothers who have or have had breast cancer study.
 Participants are nursing mothers living anywhere in the U.S. who have/have had breast cancer and can donate fresh or frozen breastmilk.
 For more information about this study, and to participate, call Beth Punska at (413) 545-0813, or email.

-Breast biopsy study: Participants are nursing mothers who are expecting to have a breast biopsy, and live anywhere in the U.S. This study has been funded by the Department of Defense.
-For more information about this study, and to participate, contact Dr. Sarah Lenington, Recruitment Coordinator, at (413) 545-1037, or by email.
+Breast biopsy study: Participants are nursing mothers who are expecting to have a breast biopsy, and live anywhere in the U.S. For more information about this study, and to participate, contact Dr. Sarah Lenington, Recruitment Coordinator, at (413) 545-1037, or by email.

 How to participate: Contact us through the information above.
 If you qualify to participate in the study you will be asked to complete a consent form and a questionnaire, and to donate a breastmilk sample(s).
 If you are participating in the biopsy study and donating a sample from outside of our area, your sample will be sent by overnight mail at no expense to you.

 How your privacy is protected: Every effort will be made to protect your privacy.
 Your name will not be used in any of the research reports or publications prepared with results obtained from this study.
 All information obtained in this study that identifies who you are will be recorded with a code number, and all studies are approved by the Institutional Review Board of the University of Massachusetts.

 Why participate in this research?
 Currently there is no good way to assess a woman's risk of getting breast cancer.
 For example, although family history is an important risk factor for developing breast cancer, most women who develop cancer have no family history, and most women with a family history do not develop breast cancer.